-ECHO Staff members strive everyday to serve the poor in their various roles!
+ECHO Staff members strive everyday to serve the undernourished in their various roles!

 Rick Burnette, Director of Agriculture